Stassi Schroeder Exposes Ample Cleavage In Revealing Swimsuit

 “Great pic of you…” chimed in a third Instagram user.

-The risque post has racked up more than 79,000 likes.
+The risque post racked up more than 79,000 likes.

 Fans of the hit Bravo show are well-aware that Stassi has struggled with the size of her breasts.
 According to Women’s Health, the host of the Straight Up With Stassi podcast underwent breast reduction surgery.
 On a January 2018 episode of Vanderpump Rules, viewers were shown a graphic photo of Stassi’s chest during the procedure.